Orpheum Circuit: Program

-Manager/performer relations
+Manager and performer relations

-Beginning with the re-opening of the San Francisco Orpheum in 1893, the Orpheum theaters were host to numerous topflight entertainers, variety combinations, opera companies, and orchestral ensembles from across the United States and Europe.
+Beginning with the re-opening of the San Francisco Orpheum in 1893, the Orpheum theaters hosted numerous topflight entertainers, variety combinations, opera companies, and orchestral ensembles from across the United States and Europe.
 During the early stages of the circuit, Walter would travel to find the best talent making the Orpheum's playbills among the most electric in the nation.
 After an act played a theater, the manager of that theater would send a report to the booking department.
 The report would include criticism of the act and measured the audience's response.
 These reports served as a guide to further booking efforts.
 Performers careers and futures in the business depended on these reports.
 The performers often complained that the reports were unfair.

 Managers also reported on the artist's behavior such as drinking, gambling, and cursing as well as any offensive material that was eliminated from their routines during rehearsal.
 Contracts with artists often included a cancelation clause which allowed managers the power to dismiss an act if the artists did not perform to the manager's satisfaction.
 The manager's power was absolute and vaudevillians lacked job protection.
 At the rehearsals prior to the show, theater managers were instructed to scrutinize the artist's attire and routines.
 Anything found to be offensive was asked to be changed or removed.
 The Orpheum managers went to extreme lengths to not offend their audiences and risk their reputation for wholesome entertainment.
 As a result, acts were often censored.